Invasive Spotted Lanternfly Threatening Parts Of Pennsylvania Agriculture, Environment

 “They’re thought to be able to kill trees when their populations become high enough,” said Philadelphia Parks and Recreation Operations Manager Tom Witmer.

-Officials believe spotted lantern flies arrived to Pennsylvania from Asia, likely on a boat through the port of Philadelphia around 2012.
+Officials believe Spotted Lanternflies arrived to Pennsylvania from Asia, likely on a boat through the port of Philadelphia around 2012.

 When you think about all the cargo that arrives here at the port, authorities admit it’s almost impossible to keep out all invasive plants and animals.
 And right now, there’s not much that can kill the bug in the U.S.